Xisco Campos

 Francisco Javier Campos Coll (born 10 March 1982), known as Xisco Campos, is a Spanish former professional footballer who played as a central defender or a right-back.
+He is currently manager of Primera Federación club Gimnàstic de Tarragona.

 He spent most of his career with Gimnàstic, appearing in more than 200 competitive matches over six seasons, three spent in the Segunda División.
 He played 11 La Liga games with Mallorca in two separate spells.

-Club career
+Playing career

 Born in Binissalem, Balearic Islands and a product of local RCD Mallorca's youth academy, Campos appeared twice for the first team in late 2004/early 2005, both as a substitute and at home, against Atlético Madrid (1–1) and Deportivo de La Coruña (2–2).
 He subsequently represented Levante UD B, Écija Balompié, Real Murcia CF and CD Castellón, the last two clubs in the Segunda División.